nightrunner91/nightvue/README.md

 ## What is it, exactly?

 Basically, it is already configured [Vue CLI](https://cli.vuejs.org/) project with some cool and handly features from my another Webpack Front-end project named [nightpack](https://github.com/nightrunner91/nightpack).

-Vue CLI settings used in this project are:
+Vue CLI settings used:

 - Babel
 - Router (with history mode enabled)
 - Vuex
-- SASS/SCSS Preprocessor based on node-sass
+- SASS/SCSS Preprocessor (based on node-sass)
 - ESLint with error prevention only (on save)

 ## How to use it?